 - January 30, 2021

 Decisions for MIDL 2022 and possibly MIDL 2023.

 If you are interested in applying, please contact us at [email protected]

 The 2018 and 2019 editions of MIDL were organized with support and financial guarantees of local institutions and local funds from the organizers.
 We also used the small profits from previous editions for upfront payments for the venue or gala dinner.
-The 2020 edition will likely be organized in a similar fashion.
+The 2020 edition was organized in a similar fashion.
 If MIDL does not grow much, it should be possible to stick to this way of organizing the conference.
-An alternative, and probably a necessity if MIDL grows, is to use a company that supports the organization of MIDL and takes financial risks.
-We are likely able to provide support from such a company and hope to provide details at MIDL 2019.
-For now, it would be good to indicate in the bid a tentative budget and possibilities to take local financial responsibility for scenarios from 300 to 1200 participants.
+For now, it would be important to indicate in the bid a tentative budget and possibilities to take local financial responsibility for scenarios from 300 to 1200 participants.

 - Proposed location (city), motivation for the location

 - Conference should allow hybrid settings.
 Propose settings for remote participation

 - Proposed dates (3 full days), early July is the target, compare collisions with other events in the city

 - Proposal for general chairs, program chairs, local organizers, advisors (names, google scholar profile link).
 We encourage bids supported by diverse and inclusive teams.